-Strong links with Holy Trinity and St Mary's Church support this aim with Christian visitors leading assemblies regularly, with children visiting the church termly.
+Strong links with Parish Churches and The Tweed Learning Federation support this aim with Christian visitors leading assemblies regularly, with children visiting the church termly.

-Because we aim for acts of worship to be inclusive of all pupils there is an expectation that all pupils will be present.
+Because we aim for acts of worship to be inclusive of all pupils there is an expectation that Federated Schools: Berwick St Mary's CE First School & Norham St Ceolwulf's CE First School all pupils will be present.
 Careful planning and preparation ensure that there are clear learning intentions for pupils.
 Collective worship is first and foremost for the spiritual benefit of all pupils.
 It is a shared activity that allows for a variety of responses, and provides an opportunity to focus and respond to stimuli giving the opportunity to explore, reflect on and understand the meaning of the Christian Faith.